-Youth who join Cub Scouts this year will receive a rocket that they can design, build, and launch at the cuboree.
+Youth who join Cub Scouts this year will receive a rocket that they can design and build at home.
 Youth in kindergarten through fifth grade who are interested in joining Scouting may also attend.
 We will help you find a pack near you and get signed up for Scouting.
 New Scouts can attend any Rocket Launch Day event in the council that fits their schedule.

 What to Bring